irctoday/goguma/README.md

 - Cross-platform: the main target platforms are Linux and Android.

 If you want to try out goguma on Android, you can use our [F-Droid repository][fdroid-nightly] which provides nightly builds.
+Goguma is also available on the [official F-Droid repository][fdroid-stable].
 Alternatively, you can grab APKs directly from [our CI][android-ci] (check out build artifacts).